 Law (Bachelor of Science, B.S.)

-Students must complete General Studies courses42-47
+Students must complete General Studies courses

 CRJ 260Criminal Law3